The British Council is pleased to announce the launch of 17 Creative Commissions exploring climate change through art, science and digital technology.

-The creative commissions were awarded through a competitive open call process and over 480 proposals were received from all over the world.
-The British Council funded commissions will be developed by individuals and organisations in the UK working with partners in 28 countries.
+The Creative Commissions have been awarded through a competitive open call process and over 480 proposals were received from all over the world.
+The British Council funded commissions will be developed by individuals and organisations in the UK working with partners in 33 countries.

 The aspiration for these commissions is to stimulate global conversations about climate change and to inspire transformational change.